-sacculus - the smaller chamber of the membranous labyrinth of the inner ear.

-- sagittae (sing. sagitta) largest of three otolith pairs within the membranous labyrinth of osteichthyan fishes and therefore most often selected for otolith studies; lies within the sacculus of the pars inferior; generally compressed laterally and elliptical in shape with wide variation in appearance among species. - semicircular canal any of the loop-shaped tubular parts of the labyrinth of the inner ear that together constitute a sensory organ associated with the maintenance of bodily equilibrium, that consist of an inner membranous canal and a corresponding outer bony canal formed in a group of three in planes nearly at right angles to each other.

-split - discontinuity in an annular zone, analogous to a check; causes the annulus to appear as two or more closely spaced winter zones.

-subdaily increments - an increment formed over a period of less than 24 hours.

-- sulcus acusticus/acousticus commonly called sulcus or sulcus groove; a longitudinal sculptured groove extending down the convex (medial) surface of a sagittal otolith through which an auditory nerve passes; frequently referred to in otolith work because of the clarity of increments near the sulcus in transverse sections of sagittae. - sulcus edge on an otolith cross-section, the margin adjacent to the sulcus on the internal or proximal surface.
+- sacculus the smaller chamber of the membranous labyrinth of the inner ear. - sagittae (sing. sagitta) largest of three otolith pairs within the membranous labyrinth of osteichthyan fishes and therefore most often selected for otolith studies; lies within the sacculus of the pars inferior; generally compressed laterally and elliptical in shape with wide variation in appearance among species. - semicircular canal any of the loop-shaped tubular parts of the labyrinth of the inner ear that together constitute a sensory organ consisting of an inner membranous canal and a corresponding outer bony canal formed in a group of three in planes nearly at right angles to each other. - split discontinuity in an annular zone, analogous to a check; causes the annulus to appear as two or more closely spaced winter zones. - subdaily increments an increment formed over a period of less than 24 hours. - sulcus acusticus/acousticus commonly called sulcus or sulcus groove; a longitudinal sculptured groove extending down the convex (medial) surface of a sagittal otolith through which an auditory nerve passes; frequently referred to in otolith work because of the clarity of increments near the sulcus in transverse sections of sagittae. - sulcus edge on an otolith cross-section, the margin adjacent to the sulcus on the internal or proximal surface.